Dangerous Drugs Lawsuits | Latest Updates

 Time is limited to pursue legal action in dangerous drug cases.
 Every jurisdiction has strict filing deadlines, and missing these deadlines could forfeit your right to compensation.

-Our experienced pharmaceutical litigation attorneys at Schmidt and Clark can help you:
+Our experienced pharmaceutical litigation attorneys at Schmidt & Clark, LLP can help you:

 • File your claim properly and on time